 However, the Supreme Court's observations concerning the "simplest" notice-and-demand provisions did not contain a detailed analysis of the waiver issue.
 Defense counsel cannot intelligently waive an examiner's presence unless counsel understands the basis of the examiner's opinion.
-Waiving a client's constitutional right without adequate information would be ineffective assistance of counsel.
+In short, waiving a client's right of confrontation without knowing far more information than that which is often provided in current discovery provisions would be ineffective assistance of counsel.
 For example, in State v.
-Caulfield, the Minnesota Supreme Court found the state notice-and-demand statute unconstitutional because the defense was not provided sufficient notice: "At a minimum, any statute purporting to admit testimonial reports without the testimony of the preparer must provide adequate notice to the defendant of the contents of the report and the likely consequences of his failure to request the testimony of the preparer.
-Otherwise, there is no reasonable basis to conclude that the defendant's failure to request the testimony constituted a knowing, intelligent, and voluntary waiver of his
+Caulfield, the Minnesota Supreme Court found the state notice-and-demand statute unconstitutional because the defense was not provided sufficient notice: "At a minimum, any statute purporting to admit testimonial reports without the testimony of the preparer must provide adequate notice to the defendant of the contents of the report and the likely consequences of his failure to request the testimony of the